EPCR Challenge Cup

 The EPCR Challenge Cup is an annual rugby union competition organised by European Professional Club Rugby (EPCR).
 It is the second-tier competition for clubs based in European leagues behind the European Rugby Champions Cup.
 From its inception in 1996 to 2014, it was known as the European Challenge Cup and governed by European Rugby Cup (ERC).
 Following disagreements in the structure of the tournament's format and division of revenue, the English and French leagues withdrew to form the EPCR, which organized the Challenge Cup and the Champions Cup since the 2014–15 season.

-The Challenge Cup is currently contested between 18 teams; 17 of which qualify from the three main European domestic leagues (Premiership Rugby, Top 14, and United Rugby Championship).
-From 2022-23, the Cheetahs, a South African team who do not play in either of the three leagues, but has close connections to the URC, will also take part in the Challenge Cup.
+The Challenge Cup is currently contested between 18 teams; 16 of which qualify from the three main European domestic leagues (Premiership Rugby, Top 14, and United Rugby Championship).

-Lyon are the current Challenge Cup holders, having won the 2021–22 EPCR Challenge Cup.
+Since the 2023–24 season, two teams outside of the western Europe leagues have been invited to participate in the tournament.
+These teams are Cheetahs, a South African team who won the 2023 Currie Cup (who use Amsterdam as their home base during the competition) and Georgia's Black Lion, who are the holders of the third-tier Rugby Europe Super Cup.
+Many more teams had applied to play in the 2024 season of the Challenge Cup, but both the Cheetahs and Black Lion have been invited to each tournament since.

 Format

 Qualification

-18 teams qualified for the EPCR Challenge Cup in 2022–23.
+18 teams qualify for the EPCR Challenge Cup in 2023–24.

-17 of these teams automatically qualified from the English Premiership Rugby, the French Top 14 and the United Rugby Championship, the 18th team is invited to participate.
+16 of these teams automatically qualified from the English Premiership Rugby, the French Top 14 and the United Rugby Championship, the 17th and 18th teams are invited to participate.